muteki-apps/Security-Training/BSidesCharm/Part 2 - IAM/README.md

 * Uncheck the "reset password" requirement
 * Leave everything else as default, ignore warnings (practice only!!)

-2. Create and apply a identity-based policy
+2. Create and apply an identity-based policy
 * Remaining in IAM, go to "policies"
 * Create a new policy, and switch to JSON view
 * Paste in the contents of the [S3 identity-based policy here](s3-open-policy.json)